Ambrevar/evil-special-modes/README.md

 	Any of those keys can be set to be a prefix key.

-7. Prefix keys: `g` and `z` are the ubiqutous prefix keys.
+7. Prefix keys: `g` and `z` are the ubiquitous prefix keys.

-	- `g` generally stangs for "go" and is best used for movements.
+	- `g` generally stands for "go" and is best used for movements.
 	- `z` is used for scrolling, folding, spell-checking and more.

 8. [WIP] Macro and action keys (Work-in-progress, see below)